matusjokay/Elisa/elisa/elisa-server/README.md

     [doc](https://github.com/henriquebastos/python-decouple)

 9. Import data:
-      - from csv files
+      - **OPTIONAL** import data for specific schema entered.
+This script is being executed when `init_schemas` script is being run.
           ```
           ./manage.py import fei-data-new <schema>
           ```
-      - or from import database using URLS defined in fei_importexport module (file `fei_importexport/urls.py`)).
+      - or from import database using URLS defined in fei_importexport module (file `fei_importexport/urls.py`)). **TODO:** This script still needs some work to be updated since it then can build proper model definitions OR it will serve a look up functionality to check on new schema changes and then recreate it based on the previous ones.

 10. Run the server: